TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_ASA.md

 **Essential Questions for this Course:**

 - What is quantitative research?
-- How does data inform our world?
+- In what ways can data inform our world?
 - How are data analyzed?

 ## Course Structure: